 Regarding COURT AND MEETINGS Now Until Further Notice:

-1. The Aransas County Court will conduct all court hearings through Zoom beginning Monday, March 30.
-They will also have a live Youtube channel broadcasting the hearings for family members, interested parties, etc. as only participants will be allowed into the virtual courtroom.
+1. The Aransas County Court is holding court hearings through Zoom.
+They also have a live Youtube channel broadcasting the hearings for family members, interested parties, etc. as only participants will be allowed into the virtual courtroom.

-The Nueces County Court will begin holding court hearings via Zoom, A link for each hearing will be sent to Advocate Advisors who will send to advocates.
+The Nueces County Court is holding court hearings via Zoom, A link for each hearing will be sent to Advocate Advisors who will send to advocates.

-2. DFPS has been placed on travel restriction and is being encouraged to hold meetings via teleconference.
-Advocates should expect CFE team meetings, PCs, FGCs, Staffings, etc to transition to remote meetings until further notice.
+2. Advocates should expect CFE team meetings, PCs, FGCs, Staffings, etc to transition to remote meetings until further notice.
 We will be in communication with any updates we hear regarding specific meetings that are already scheduled.

 Private Facebook Group